Skip to main content

 Bulk Import

 Bulk Import creates many user accounts in a single operation using a CSV file.
 It is intended for large account migrations or situations where creating users individually would be slow or error-prone.
-During the import process you can assign authentication methods, group membership, folder permissions, and SFTP/SSH public keys while creating each user.
+During the import process you can assign authentication methods, group membership or partner assignments, folder permissions, and SFTP/SSH public keys while creating each user.

 Bulk Import is commonly used when migrating accounts from another system or when onboarding many users at once.
 If your organization uses Single Sign-On with automated provisioning, use SCIM or Just-in-Time provisioning instead so that users are created automatically when they authenticate.